kcp-dev/kcp/docs/enhancements/0001_project_enhancements.md

 This proposal suggests that kcp adopt an enhancement process that follows practices familiar to many in the community via the [KEP process](https://github.com/kubernetes/enhancements/blob/adae507daeb490cfeb7f4d520d3d711362090c45/keps/NNNN-kep-template/README.md) by tailoring aspects of that process to fit the kcp project's needs.

-This would include:
+#### Suggested action items

 1. Definition of an enhancement proposal template
 2. Creation of an enhancement proposal repository and removal of this proposal from the main repo to that repository.